tinkerwell/angular-table/README.md

-Written in CoffeeScript using the Superheroic AngularJS-Framework.

 # angular-table

 Lets you declare sortable tables with pagination with minimal effort, while providing high flexibilty.

+Written in CoffeeScript using the superheroic AngularJS-Framework.

 ## How

-### Render cells implicitly
+### Rendering cells: implicitly or custom

 ```html
   <!-- list references the list in scope you would like to render -->